Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Acoustic sound wave therapy?
 Multiple times.

-And I discovered a few fascinating facts.
-For example, most testosterone boosting pills you can buy online or at your local Walgreens, CVS or pharmacy are comprised of shocking amounts of ephedra, caffeine and sildenafil (the active ingredient in Viagra) – essentially making them the equivalent of several cups of coffee and a pharmaceutical medication that must be heavily processed by your liver (admittedly, they also worked like gangbusters while also making me feel as though my heart was going to explode).
+When writing this article, I discovered a few fascinating facts.
+For example, most testosterone-boosting pills you can buy online or at your local Walgreens, CVS, or pharmacy are comprised of shocking amounts of ephedra, caffeine, and sildenafil (the active ingredient in Viagra) — essentially making them the equivalent of several cups of coffee and a pharmaceutical medication that must be heavily processed by your liver (admittedly, they also worked like gangbusters while making me feel as though my heart was going to explode).

-You can even learn, within just a few week's time, some pretty nifty bedroom tricks that keep you going for quite some time at what I would rank as a relatively high pleasure rate compared to just “plain ol' sex”.
+You can even learn some pretty nifty bedroom tricks within just a few weeks that can keep you going for quite some time and provide a pleasure rate that I would rank as relatively high compared to just “plain ol' sex.”(For more juicy information on turning up the heat, check out this podcast with sex and relationship specialist, Susan Bratton.)

 “Biohacking testosterone (AKA “T”) has been a hot topic the past few years.
 Er, decades.
 Er, centuries.
 Perhaps technology and social media have just made what men and women have possibly pursued since the dawn of time just a bit more in our faces.